pyroll-project/pyroll-docs/docs/core/basic_rolling_theory.md

 For hot groove rolling, three major methods were developed to enable calculation of the material flow inside the grooves.
 PyRolL offers two methods for this topic.
 First the equivalent rectangle method which is partially implemented in the `pyroll-core` package and also in the `pyroll-lendl-equivalent-method` plugin.
-Another method is the so-called pillar model which is explained in the documentation of the respective `pyroll-pillar-model` plugin.
+Another method is the so-called pillar model explained in the documentation of the respective `pyroll-pillar-model` plugin.
 The most common method used for hot groove rolling is the so-called "equivalent-rectangle" or "equivalent-flat-pass" method.
 It was developed by Siebel (1925) and maps the complex groove roll pass to a simpler flat roll pass.